Momentum-Team-10/momentum-team-10.github.io/code_exercises/py-guess-number.md

 ### Step 3

 Limit the number of tries a user has to guess the number correctly.
 If the user doesn't guess it in the number of tries you've limited them to, they lose.

+### 🔡 Variation

+If you get all this working, create another version of the game that asks the user to guess a letter of the alphabet, and gives hints based on the alphabetical order of the player’s guess.

+Your user should be able to choose whether they want to play number guess or letter guess when the game starts.